 Gross Motor Skills:

-PRE-TODDER: Climbing is just starting for a pre-toddlers developing gross motor skills.
+PRE-TODDLER: Climbing is just starting for pre-toddlers developing gross motor skills.
 Large muscle groups such as those found in the legs and arms are developed.
-At Darnall School we encourage your child’s development through play.
+At Darnall School, we encourage your child’s development through play.
 Climbing, running, jumping, dancing, and hopping are all practiced daily in a safe environment, both inside and outside.